dauswectus/pkduke/misc/pkDuke3D_README.txt

    (which was an issue with Duke3D's original game timer).
   A full changelog can be seen in the commit history on BitBucket.

-  This is a release candidate -- while I do recommend updating to this given the number of issues fixed, this version has yet to be tested for the significant amount of time necessary for me to consider it assuredly stable.
-  If you are recording a demo, please be cautious to also record a video for safety.
+  If you are recording a demo, please still be cautious to also record a video for the sake of safety.

   This update has been a long-time coming & includes improvements suggested by fellow Duke speedrunners;
    special thanks to everyone for testing & suggesting improvements!